werf/werf/docs/pages/references/dappfile/git_directive.md

 ---
-title: Добавление кода в образ директивой git
+title: Add source code to the image with the git directive
 sidebar: reference
 permalink: git.html
 ---